GasHisSDB: A New Gastric Histopathology Image Dataset for Computer Aided Diagnosis of Gastric Cancer: Method

 \subsubsection{Classical machine learning methods}

-The machine learning method for classification is to judge whether the image is normal or not by visual features.
-Linear Regression is a method to get a linear model as much as possible to accurately predict the real value output label.
-In Linear regression least square function is used to establish the relationship between one or more independent variables~\cite{montgomery-2021-itlra}. $k$NN is a simple and commonly used supervised learning method based on the distance to find the closest $k$ samples to vote for the prediction result~\cite{peterson-2009-k}.
-The naive Bayes classifier is a classifier based on the Bayesian decision theory in probability theory and adopts the attribute conditional independence assumption~\cite{rish-2001-aesot,berrar-2018-bayes}.
+The machine learning method for classification interpreters whether the image is normal or not by its visual features.
 RF is a parallel ensemble learning method and an extended variant of Bagging.
 RF is based on a decision tree learner, which adds random attribute selection to the training process of the decision tree~\cite{liaw-2002-carbr}.
 SVMs are classified into linear and non-linear according to the kernel functions.
 Linear SVM maps training examples to points in space to maximize the gap between the two categories.
 Then, the new examples are mapped to the same space and predicted to belong to a category based on which side of the gap they fall on.
-In addition to performing linear classification, SVM can also use a kernel function to effectively perform non-linear classification, thereby implicitly mapping its input to a high-dimensional feature space~\cite{noble-2006-wiasv,suthaharan-2016-svm}.
-An ANN is a classification algorithm that is composed of a structure that simulates human brain neurons and is trained through a propagation algorithm~\cite{hassoun-1995-foann}.